raspdevpy/ccdoc/guide/Trigger/library.md

 # Library

 ## Basic Information
 Library is one of the unique triggers, that doesn't get triggered by events in your server.
-A library acts can be included in other commands so you can use the code in it after calling `$includeLibrary[Library name]`.
+A library can be included (referenced) in other commands so you can use the code in it after calling `$includeLibrary[Library name]`.

 The goal of this trigger is simply sharing code, functions or objects across multiple custom commands (see the example below).